 - Set attainable and measurable goals in that passion

 - Were this blog–on the other hand–for a Client of ours, there’s no doubt it would be done by the deadline.
 So then that begs the question of whether or not we’ve created the right sense of urgency.
 We’ve created a deadline (blog post every week), so there must be something we can do to instil in it an even deeper sense of urgency by attributing to it some: responsibility, accountability, and leadership.

 - Write down next to your deadline why it must be done by then, and why it is important.
 (E.g. hundreds of readers count on me, I made a vow to sit my ass down and write, if I miss this what else will I miss? et cetera, et cetera).

 Realizing that your personality, becomes your personal reality, means you’re that much closer at turning or furthering your art into marketable skills.

-And, as many professionals have predicted before, as well as having been touched on several times, or rather drawing itself out as a recurrent theme in The Block Bard’s blog, is the juvenescent elixir that underlies the creative cultural movement of quality over quantity.
-(Meaning again, more and more people will pay a prettier penny to have their things made in their backyard, by their neighbour).
+And, as many professionals have predicted before, as well as having been touched on several times, or rather drawing itself out as a recurrent theme in The Block Bard’s blog, is the juvenescent elixir that underlies the creative cultural movement that is quality over quantity.
+Meaning again, more and more people will pay a prettier penny to have their things made in their backyard, by their neighbour.